litmuschaos/litmus-docs/website/docs/user-guides/manage-app-dashboard.md

 ## Table for configured dashboards

 All the configured dashboards are listed under the Dashboards table.
-The table provides you all the details related to the dashboard like the name of the dashboard, the agent with which it has been connected, type of the dashboard, connected data source type and the last date it was opened.
+The table provides you all the details related to the dashboard like the name of the dashboard, the chaos delegate with which it has been connected, type of the dashboard, connected data source type and the last date it was opened.

-For all the dashboards listed in the table, you can filter the dashboard with respect to agent name, dashboard-type and time period for dashboard creation.
+For all the dashboards listed in the table, you can filter the dashboard with respect to chaos delegate name, dashboard-type and time period for dashboard creation.

 <figure>
 <img src={require('../assets/user-guides/observability/setup/manage-application-dashboard-table.png').default} />